one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

 **Microsoft does not recommend using any Azure subscription that has production workloads or services.
 Use a subscription that is designated for testing purposes only.**

 If you are using IUR, contact the subscription administrator at your partner organization.
 The can provision your identity into the subscription and assign the appropriate rights.

+> Please ensure that you are using a **clean** subscription, meaning your subscription has no connections to any existing subscriptions, identities, accounts, etc.

+You will consume roughly $25.00 in your subscription configuring this lab.

 ## Rights assignments